KaushalVasava/JetPackCompose_Basic/README.md

         Stateless compose element.

 # Here you will learn
 - Inbuilt composable function.
-(BRANCH-MAIN)
+(BRANCH-MASTER)
 - What is composable function?
 (BRANCH-1)
 - How you can build simple and basic ui elements(composable in JC)(views in xml)?
 (BRANCH-3)
+- How you can build simple screen with these composables?
+(BRANCH-3)
 - What is recomposition and How it works?
 (BRANCH-4)
 - What is State in JC?
 (BRANCH-4)
-- How you can build simple screen with these composables?
-(BRANCH-3)
 - What is State hoisting.
 (BRANCH-4)
 - - How to resuse composable to build complex ui?
 (BRANCH-3,4,5)
 - What is LazyRow, LazyColumn and how it works? (ie.Recyclerview in xml) (BRANCH-5)
 - How to make animation in JC?
 (BRANCH-6)
-- ViewPager, Card, TabLayout in JC (BARNCH-7, BOTTOM_VIEWPAGER, TAB_LAYOUT)
+- ViewPager, Card, TabLayout in JC (BRANCH-7, BOTTOM_VIEWPAGER, TAB_LAYOUT)
 - News app using these concepts and also use MVVM architecture, Rest API, Retrofit, Coil for Imageloading, Navigation, Testing API in JC.
-(BARNCH-NEWS_APP)
+(BRANCH-NEWS_APP)

 # Topics
 - What is Jetpack compose?: